Subaru-PFS/ets_fiberalloc/Commissioning.md

 # Caveats
 A number of workarounds were necessary to deal with current shortcomings:
-* The code reads the cobra information from the file ALL_final_20210512.xml stored in pfs_instdata.
+* By default, the code reads the cobra information from the file ALL_final_20210920_mm.xml stored in pfs_instdata.
-It is still not clear if that contains the last measured information.
-Maybe it should be downloaded from somewhere else?
+This can be overridden by setting the command line parameter `--cobra_coach_module_version` to something different from its default, which is `final_20210920_mm`.
-* The data stored in ALL_final_20210512.xml is not correct for some of the cobras and cobraops does adapts it in order to be able to run the collision simulations:
+* The data stored in ALL_final_20210920_mm.xml is not correct for some of the cobras and cobraops does adapts it in order to be able to run the collision simulations:
    * The cobra centers for bad cobras is set to zero --> Cobraops sets the positions to be outside the PFI field of view, so colliding with those cobras is